Accreditation by the Engineering Accreditation Commission of ABET (http://www.abet.org) Assures Quality.

 The University of Utah’s Mechanical Engineering program has been accredited by the Engineering Accreditation Commission of ABET since 1936.
 We are committed to ensuring our students receive a stellar education.
 This means that we undergo periodic review and accreditation to guarantee that we meet quality standards set by the mechanical engineering professional leaders.
 The result is that we provide lasting benefits to students, employers, the university, industry, and society as a whole.
 It also means that we:

 - Have received international recognition for our quality programs;

 - Base our program on “learning outcomes” rather than “teaching outputs;”

 - Increase and enhance employment opportunities for our students compared to non-accredited programs.

-Being accredited by ABET is voluntary, but we choose to go through this rigorous process to provide the best education possible to our students.
+Being accredited by the Engineering Accreditation Commission of ABET is voluntary, but we choose to go through this rigorous process to provide the best education possible to our students.
 The benefits are countless, but a few of them include peer-review, recognition of our commitment to quality, and insights from professional reviewers of how to improve our program even further.

 (410) 625-2238 (Fax)